nihal1907010/Shopiround/README.md

+## ShopiRound An mobile application to find product in nearby shops
-Mobile website: https://shopiround100-001-site1.btempurl.com/
+This repository contains an application that is design to facilitate Mobile website: https://shopiround100-001-site1.btempurl.com/

 Link to Android repo: https://github.com/nihal1907010/Shopiround_Android

 # Installation

-We can download or take the apk file of the project to our andoird device and install it like any other android application.
+We can download or take the application file of the project to our andoird device and install it like any other android application.

 # User manual

 ## Home page
-It shows random products.
+It shows random products,